- Master of Public Health in the field of community oriented primary care

 Health care cost containment in the context of the current implementation of national health reform.
 Cost containment strategies; economic underpinnings, anticipated impacts, perspectives of and implications for health care providers and systems, and political considerations.
 Prerequisite: PUBH 6340.

 PUBH 6358.
 Vaccine Policy.
 2 Credits.

-Examines the development of U.S. vaccine policy and the growth of various markets targeting routine vaccination of all populations.
-The interactions among business, legal, political, public health, medical, federal/state/local government, and consumer communities that combine to influence vaccine delivery in a broad range of settings.
-Prerequisite: PUBH 6305.
+The development of U.S. vaccine policy and the growth of various markets targeting routine vaccination of all populations; interactions among business, legal, political, public health, medical, federal/state/local government, and consumer communities that combine to influence vaccine delivery in a broad range of settings.
+Prerequisites: PUBH 6012 or PUBH 6305.

 PUBH 6359.
 Reproductive Health Policy.
 1 Credit.